-We used our Fastpass reservation to get onto Kilimanjaro Safaris but it still took about 20-25 minutes to get on the ride.
-The best view we had of any of the animals was the giraffes.
-There was a good number of them that were situated very close to the dirt road and we were so close that when you drove past, all you saw was their main body and the base of their neck.
+We used our Fastpass reservation to get onto Kilimanjaro Safaris but we still waited in line for 20-25 minutes to get on the ride.
+Every safari ride is different and this time we had a great view of the giraffes.
+There were quite a few of them situated very close to the dirt road and when you drove past, all you saw was their body and the base of their neck.
 There were even a couple babies which was very cute.

-While we waited for our fastpass at Kali River Rapids, we went through the Maharajah Jungle Trek which I probably prefer over the other.
-The tigers weren’t on display because they were readying the area for the male and female to breed but we knew that going in so we went straight for the aviaries – They’re somewhat small areas but I like going through them because they have guides you can use to help find and identify the birds they have in that area.
-Brady and I have a thing for watching nature so this is always a fun spot for us.
+While we waited for our fastpass at Kali River Rapids, we went through the Maharajah Jungle Trek which I usually prefer over Gorilla Falls.
+The tigers weren’t on display because they were readying the area for breeding which was a shame but we already knew that.
+We headed straight for the aviaries – They’re somewhat small areas but I like going through them and using the provided guides to identify all the different birds.

-The standby line for Kali River Rapids (KRR) was claiming to be a 90 minute wait but there was a HUGE discrepancy in that number.
+The standby line for Kali River Rapids was claiming to be a 90 minute wait but there was a HUGE discrepancy in that number.
 WE didn’t even need the Fastpass because everyone in the line was walking right onto the ride.
 I threw a poncho on because I was wearing a white dress which made me feel lame especially when our raftmates were poking fun at me.
-The river had it out for me because as we came down the largest hill, I was facing backwards and a tsunami of water came right over my head and gushed all over me.
+As we came down the largest hill at the end, I was facing backwards and a tsunami of water came right over my head and gushed all over me.
 I got drenched despite the poncho.
 The river had it out for me because I was wearing a poncho. -_-

 It was around 3:30 or so at this point so we began making our way to the car with a quick stop at the Anandapur Ice Cream Truck for some yummy soft serve.

-We went back to the hotel and I watched HGTV while Brady took a nap and we were back out the door around 6:30 so we could get to the Magic Kingdom.
-We were the farthest away from this park and it takes the longest to transport into so it was around 7 by the time we got into the park which really isn’t bad for the Magic Kingdom.
-We wandered over to Tomorrowland to ride Buzz Lightyear but the line was longer than I think the standby line claimed and the air was a bit stagnant which was making me feel sick so we jumped out of line.
-We grabbed a raspberry smoothie and started walking the trail behind Tomorrowland Speedway and it was so pretty and pleasant until we realized that the reason it was so quiet was because it was a smoking area and you had to walk through it instead of past it.
+We went back to the hotel and I watched HGTV while Brady took a nap and we were back out the door around 6:30 pm headed for the Magic Kingdom.
+We were staying the farthest away from this park and it takes the longest to transport into so it was around 7 by the time we got into the park which really isn’t bad for the Magic Kingdom.
+We wandered over to Tomorrowland to ride Buzz Lightyear but the line was longer than the standby line claimed and the air inside was stagnant so we jumped out of line.
+We grabbed a raspberry smoothie and started walking the trail behind Tomorrowland Speedway and it was so pretty and pleasant until we realized that the reason it was so quiet was because it was a smoking area and you had to walk through the clouds of smoke instead of past it.

 We walked right onto Dumbo which was a childhood throwback.
-The last time I rode that ride was actually in Disneyland when we first moved the US when I was 9.
+The last time I rode Dumbo was actually in Disneyland when I was 9.

 Then we jumped onto the railroad and did the whole circuit around the Magic Kingdom which was fun since I’ve never done it before.
 The best section for me is definitely between the Fronteirland Station and The Fantasyland Station.

-Once we got off, it was just at sunset and we made our way over to ride the Little Mermaid ride.
+We got off the train just at sunset and made our way over to the Little Mermaid ride.
 There was a hold up for a few minutes but it was still only a 10-15 minute wait.
-I know it’s a kiddy type of ride but I always like to do this one – It’s a moving buggy dark ride (where you ride in your own clam shell) that takes you through the scenes of the Little Mermaid so it’s an infant friendly ride.
-My favorite scene is when you go through the largest room where all the sea creatures are performing “Under the Sea”.
+I know it’s a kiddy type of ride but I always like to do this one – It’s a dark conveyor-belt buggy ride (in your own clam shell!) that takes you through the scenes of the Little Mermaid.
+My favorite scene is where all the sea creatures are performing the song “Under the Sea”.

-Our next ride was the same type of ride but it’s one I’d never done before and was really interested in trying.
-The Many Adventures of Winnie the Pooh takes you into the storybook on another buggy but this time instead of a clam shell, you get to ride in your own Hunny Pot.
-One of the neat things they’ve done with this ride actually comes before the ride, they’ve given some interactive areas to keep the little ones entertained while you wait through line.
-One of those things was this wall of honey (pictured below) where you could use your hand to wipe away the honey to uncover characters or just to draw patterns in the honey.
-It seemed that my rings allowed me to do the drawings without even touching the screen which was a funny discovery.
+Next up was the same type of ride but a new one to me; The Many Adventures of Winnie the Pooh takes you into the storybook in your own Hunny Pot.
+Imagineers have created some interactive areas within the line to keep the little ones entertained while you wait.
+One of the interactions was this wall of honey (pictured below) where you could use your hand to wipe away the honey and uncover characters.
+Fun fact: It seemed that my rings allowed me to do the drawings without even touching the screen.

 The Tangled Rapunzel tower and bathrooms.

 After getting off of the Pooh ride, we wandered around before finding a spot to watch the beginning of the fireworks.
-I wanted to stay close to the edge since I get anxiety being stuck in a crowd especially if it gets too warm.
-We also wanted to be on the edge so we could dip out a little early and head for Fronteirland to use our 9:15 pm Fastpass (our 4th reservation) for Big Thunder Mountain.
-I’d read that this was a good one to ride at night so I was glad we snagged the Fastpasses.
-I probably would have skipped watching the fireworks, but I also knew that this was the last time we’d see Wishes (the show) before the new Happily Ever After Show replaced it 3 days later.
+I wanted to stay close to the edge since I get anxiety from being stuck in large crowds.
+We also wanted to be on the edge so we could dip out a little early and head to Fronteirland to use our 9:15 pm Fastpass (our 4th reservation for the day) for Big Thunder Mountain.
+I’d read that this was a good one to ride at night so I was glad we’d snagged a Fastpass.
+I probably would have skipped watching the fireworks, but I also knew that this was the last time we’d see Wishes (the show) before the new Happily Ever After show replaced it 3 days later.

-We watched the first half of the fireworks before starting to walk over to Fronteirland and we picked up a Dole Whip on the way.
-We finished watching the Fireworks outside of Big Thunder Mountain which was a pretty good view (the soundtrack is being blasted around the park) and there were quite a few people that had been just watching the show from that area.
-We jumped straight into line and walked right onto the ride using our Fastpass.
-It was good for us since standby was a 30 minute standby.
-By the time we got off, the Fastpass line itself was probably at least 20 minutes.
+We watched the first half of the fireworks before we left for Fronteirland.
+We picked up a Dole Whip on the way.
+We finished watching the Fireworks outside of Big Thunder Mountain where there was a decent view.
+The fireworks show soundtrack gets being blasted around the park and there were quite a few people that had been just watching the show from Fronteirland.
+Once the the show ended, we walked right onto the ride using our Fastpass.
+It was good for us since standby was a 30 minute wait.
+By the time we got off, the Fastpass line itself was at least a 20 minute wait.

-So I do have to say that Big Thunder Mountain is SO much better at night than it is in the day.
-Not to say it’s bad during the daytime, but it was a lot more fun only having the glow of the moon to give hints as to where you’re going around the track.
+I have to say that Big Thunder Mountain really is SO much better at nighttime.
+Not to say it’s bad during the day, but it was a lot more fun only having the glow of the moon to give hints as to where you’re going around the track.

-Once we got off we decided to stroll back to the hub and enjoy the quiet streets of Frontierland and Liberty Square.
-We noticed that the Seven Dwarfs Mine Train wait had dipped to 30 minutes but it had jumped back up to 90 minutes by the time we reached the castle so we decided to skip and head towards the entrance before the Celebrate the Magic projection show on the castle started at 9:45.
+At this point, we left Fronteirland to stroll back to Main Street and enjoy the quiet streets of Liberty Square on the way.
+The wait for Seven Dwarfs Mine Train had dipped to 30 minutes during the fireworks but had jumped back up to 90 minutes by the time we reached the castle so we decided to skip it and head towards the entrance before the Celebrate the Magic projection show on the castle started at 9:45.

-The biggest thing that I miscalculated on this trip was how long it was going to take to get back to the car.
+The biggest miscalculation of this trip was how long it was going to take to get back to the car.
 We started walking out of the park towards transportation before the the projection show ended but the lines for the monorail were looking pretty long.
-In hindsight, that was probably the MUCH better option.
+In hindsight, the monorail was probably the MUCH better option.

-We jumped in line for the ferry and it was a dodging game to try and slide as far forward as we could without being too rude. we waited 45 minutes just to get onto the ferry.
-I was struggling with being stuck in a crowd of people and was trying not to have a panic so we jockeyed our way into a position so that once we got on the ferry, we’d be on the front line to get off and I’d have full breathing room.
-I decided to document this by taking a picture from the ferry towards the landing dock and then turning the photo around and capturing the crowd of people behind me.
+We jumped in line for the ferry and it was a dodging game to try and slide as far forward as we could without being blatantly rude.
+We waited 45 minutes just to get onto the ferry.
+I was struggling with being stuck in a crowd of people and was trying not to have a panic attack so we jockeyed our way into a position so that once we got on the ferry, we’d be on the front line to get off and I’d have full breathing room.
+I decided to document this by taking a picture to show the contrast of the open view in front of me vs the packed crowd behind me.
 I made a silly face and noise as I did this which caused a group of girls to start dying of laughter which you can see in the photo below.

-I think we finally made it back to our hotel by 11 pm which was late considering we were getting up early again to be at Epcot for rope drop.
-Magic Kingdom felt very crowded to me which is sad considering it was low season and the transportation speed was the worst we’ve had it on any of the trips I’ve been on before so that was a bummer.
+I think we finally made it back to our hotel by 11 pm which was late considering our plan to be at Epcot for rope drop the next morning.
+Magic Kingdom felt extremely crowded to me even though it was low season.
+The transportation speed was also the worst I’ve ever experienced so that was also a bummer.

 Still, it was a great Disney day and we still had three more to go!